snare/binjatron/README.md

 Features:

-- Synchronise the selected instruction in Binary Ninja with the instruction pointer in the debugger
+- Mark the current instruction pointer in the debugger in Binary Ninja
 - Mark breakpoints that are set in the debugger in Binary Ninja
 - Set and delete breakpoints in the debugger from Binary Ninja
+- Synchronise code updates made in Binary Ninja with the debugger

 Support:

-- Everything works in LLDB
+- Everything works in LLDB (except writing memory right now)
 - Some features may not work properly in GDB
 - Some features may work in WinDbg and VDB but haven't been tested at all

 ## Installation

+**Note: snare has been adding features to Voltron to support Binjatron, and sometimes these features have not made a release yet, so please use the latest version of [Voltron](https://github.com/snare/voltron) from GitHub.**

 Binjatron requires [Voltron](https://github.com/snare/voltron), which is a framework to talk to various debuggers (GDB, LLDB, WinDbg and VDB) and build common UI views for them.
 Firstly, Voltron must be installed and working with your debugger of choice.
 An install script is provided that covers most use cases for GDB/LLDB on macOS and Linux, and [manual installation instructions](https://github.com/snare/voltron/wiki/Installation) are provided for other cases.